CNES/opensand/opensand-deploy/doc/usage.md

 you want to run the OpenSAND process through SSH.
-But to keep things simple, the frontend will only let you specify the IP address of the machine you are trying to reach (you can optionally use the user@ip:port syntax, though) so every special configuration that you need on your network such as using private keys or the like should be specified in the /var/opensand/.ssh/config file on the machine you installed the opensand-deploy packet.
+But to keep things simple, the frontend will only let you specify the IP address of the machine you are trying to reach (you can optionally use the user@ip:port syntax, though) so every special configuration that you need on your network (such as using private keys or the like) should be specified in the /var/opensand/.ssh/config file on the machine you installed the opensand-deploy packet.

-# Using the OpenSAND Configuration Frontend
+# Using the OpenSAND Configuration Frontend  (Web interface)

-The configuration frontend is available on the port 80 in the machine you installed it in.
+The configuration frontend is available on the port 80 in the machine where you installed the web interface.
 So just fire a browser to the IP of your install machine to access it.

 ## Managing projects